What Is Category Ir1 On Green Card

 Historical Context

 The concept of family-based immigration has deep roots in U.S. immigration history.
 Over the decades, laws have been enacted and amended to prioritize the reunification of families.
 The Immigration and Nationality Act (INA) forms the cornerstone of current immigration law, outlining the categories and requirements for various visas, including the IR1.
-The "immediate relative" category was created to ensure that close family members of U.S. citizens could be prioritized for immigration, reflecting the value placed on family unity.
+The "immediate relative" category was created to confirm that close family members of U.S. citizens could be prioritized for immigration, reflecting the value placed on family unity Which is the point..

 Essential Concepts